Facts About Reach Workcamps

 Reach is interdenominational.It is not affiliated withany one church but serves all Christian churches.
 An interdenominational eight member National Board of Directors governs Reach.

 Reach held its first workcamp during the summer of 1992 in Madisonville, Kentucky.
-Since then, over 42,000 junior and senior high school students and their adult sponsors have attended a Reach Workcamp in thirteen different states and Mexico.
-There have been 151 Reach Workcamps since its birth.
+Since then, almost 50,000 junior and senior high school students and their adult sponsors have attended a Reach Workcamp in thirteen different states and Mexico.
+Click here to see the history of all our camps.
 Over the years, Reach Workcamps has experienced a 70% youth group return rate.